Monday, 30 June 2025

 To my surprise and consternation, the front door of our building is off the latch, and refuses to snap shut.
 I check the mat and the hinge - nothing.

 I report this to the Resident Fan Boy, a current Strata Council member.
 He's watching television, and merely shrugs.
-I head out again for another look, and this time, I notice a brown hook of some kind, place over the very top of the door, with an "unlocked" icon imprinted on it.
+I head out again for another look, and this time, I notice a brown hook of some kind, placed over the very top of the door, with an "unlocked" icon imprinted on it.
 It's way out of my reach, but not that of the Resident Fan Boy.

 Checking back with the RFB, I learn he's emailed other council members.
 The husband (?) of the warring couple has been asked to leave, and had come back to collect his stuff, before being escorted off the premises.
 Not sure at which point the police got involved, nor whose door-jam hook this is.
 As you can see, it's readily available online.